Les Bleus nearly caused a shock in Dunedin. Can they go one better in Wellington?

 – Watch from anywhere: Try NordVPN 100% risk-free

-Read on to find out how to watch New Zealand v France in the first of a three-match series, with all the information on live streams and TV broadcasts wherever you are.
+Read on to find out how to watch New Zealand v France, with all the information you need on live streams and TV broadcasts wherever you are.

 Watch the All Blacks v France in the UK

-Sky Sports has the rights to New Zealand v France in the UK, and they’ll be showing the match on both Sky Sports Action and Sky Sports Main Event.
-Kick-off is at 8.05am BST on Saturday morning, so this will be a good one to watch over breakfast.
-You can then stick around to watch the British & Irish Lions taking on the NSW Waratahs.
+Sky Sports has the rights to the third New Zealand v France Test in the UK, and they’ll be showing the match on both Sky Sports Action and Sky Sports Main Event.
+Kick-off is at 8.05am BST this morning, so this will be a good one to watch over breakfast.
+You can then stick around to watch the British & Irish Lions taking on the Australia/New Zealand invitational XV.

 Sky Sports subscribers can watch the game via the Sky Go app for desktop, iOS, Android, PlayStation and Xbox.
 Visit the Sky website for more information.